nimbess/nimbess-specs/core/architecture.md

 traffic differentiation between a pod control plane, and perhaps one or more data plane networks it is connected to.
 However, the goal of Nimbess is to simplify networking, and one way to do that is to do real traffic differentiation within the data plane itself.
-Therefore with UNP, one can set policy which ensures that bandwidth is reserved for a containers control or management plane, while also applying QoS for dataplane connectivity and slicing traffic correctly for multi-tenancy.
+As an example, with UNP one can set policy which ensures that bandwidth is reserved for a containers control or management plane, while also applying QoS for dataplane connectivity and slicing traffic correctly for multi-tenancy.